-Officers' opinion is that the application does not fall to be considered against the policy relating to extensions to existing dwellings.
-However, if a contrary view is taken, and regard is to be had to Policy RD 3, it is to be noted that this permits extensions subject to the acceptability of scale and form; design and materials; the impact upon character, appearance, and amenity standards of the dwelling and its immediate locality; and whether the proposal represents overdevelopment of the site.
+In summary, PSE4 requires that all conversions make a positive contribution to the landscape and ensure that architectural and / or historic features are retained.
+Policy RD3 permits extensions subject to the acceptability of scale and form; design and materials; the impact upon character, appearance, and amenity standards of the dwelling and its immediate locality; and whether the proposal represents overdevelopment of the site.
 SPG 1 and SPG 24 offer basic advice on the principles to be adopted when designing domestic extensions and related developments.